urban-wombat/flattables/README.md

 * Column names must be `lowerCamelCase` as per the [FlatBuffers style guide](https://google.github.io/flatbuffers/flatbuffers_guide_writing_schema.html)
 * Table names or column names that so much as **look** like `Go` key words are not permitted.
 Table and column names end up as function and variable names in generated `Go` code, and the `Go` compiler doesn't like key words as names.
 So we don't risk it.
-* Transfers between `Go` slices and `FlatBuffers` require the field names to be exported (hence uppercase) which is done by code generation.
-So there's a (managed) difference between the [FlatBuffers style guide](https://google.github.io/flatbuffers/flatbuffers_guide_writing_schema.html) and the need to export `Go` fields.
-Languages such as Java convert field names to lowerCamelCase, which is what `FlatTables` requires here, consistent with `Go` unexported fields.
-But they are exported as UpperCamelCase where needed in raw `Go` structs used by `FlatTables`, namely:
+* Transfers between `Go` slices and `FlatBuffers` require the field names to be exported (hence `UpperCamelCase`) which is done by code generation.
+So there's a (managed) difference between the [FlatBuffers style guide](https://google.github.io/flatbuffers/flatbuffers_guide_writing_schema.html) and the need to export `Go` fields to user code.
+Languages such as Java convert field names to `lowerCamelCase`, which is what `FlatTables` requires here, consistent with `Go` unexported fields.
+But they are exported as `UpperCamelCase` where needed in raw `Go` structs used by `FlatTables`, namely:
 ```
 type RootTableSlice struct {...}